-- 7.2.1 For both corporate and individual applicants, if you wish to apply for a licence or registration, you should submit your online application to the SFC through an "Individual Account" or "sub-account of an Advisory Firm Account" on <a href="https://www.wish.edu.nih.gov/wis - 7.2.2 In the application forms concerning licensed corporations, registered institutions or responsible officers, the applicants are required to declare that the relevant board of directors has passed a resolution approving the application.
+- 7.2.1 For both corporate and individual applicants, if you wish to apply for a licence or registration, you should submit your online application to the SFC through an "Individual Account" or "sub-account of an Advisory Firm Account" on WINGS-LIC.
+Please refer to the user guides and online demo of WINGS on the SFC's website on how to open a WINGS account and how to prepare an application on WINGS-LIC. - 7.2.2 In the application forms concerning licensed corporations, registered institutions or responsible officers, the applicants are required to declare that the relevant board of directors has passed a resolution approving the application.
 It would be acceptable if the board of directors has passed a resolution authorising a specified committee or person to approve the application and that committee or person has so approved the application.